santiagorendong/usability-research/README.md

 We later took a look at Design Thinking as a framework and the ten usability heuristics explained by Jakob Nielsen.
 We are currently taking a practical approach on Google's Design Sprint, by choosing a topic or a problem that we want to improve on, do some field research at home or with colleagues and discussing it in a live session.

-As of june, we have explored the first 5 phases of Google's Design Sprint Kit.
+As of June, we have explored the first five phases of Google's Design Sprint Kit.
 This includes understanding, defining, sketching, deciding and prototyping.
 We will be taking a look at the validation phase soon.